 Stores often need a night crew to do more than stock shelves and check inventory.
 Gas stations and convenience stores also need a clerk to run the cash register when customers come in after dark.

 Short-term training is usually all that’s required.
-Most stores provide on the job instruction after you accept the position.
-You might earn $10 to $13 an hour, depending on your experience and work history.
+Most stores provide on-the-job instruction after you accept the position.

 10. Night School Teacher